In this chapter, I will bring together, all that has been said before.

 The nib does not care in which way the ink arrives at the slit, from below the nib or the top.

-In case the nib is attached to a fountain pen, the ink is offered from below, it bulges out of the capillary at the top of the feed due to the weight of the hydrostatic column from the top of the ink level in the reservoir to this point, drawing 1.
-Since the width of the slit is narrower than the capillary, its attraction forces pull the ink into the slit and forward to the tip.
+In case the nib is attached to a fountain pen, the ink is offered from below, it bulges out of the capillary because it ends there and due to the weight of the hydrostatic column from the top of the ink level in the reservoir to this point, drawing 1.
+Since the width of the slit is narrower than the capillary.
+Once the connection is made, the slit’s capillary attraction forces pull the ink into the slit and to the tip.

 When the nib is attached to a holder, the ink is brought to it through dipping the nib into a well.
 In regards to photo 1, I would like to draw your attention to the inwards curve of the tines… this reduces the pressure at the start of a line.
 See pressureless writing in the chapter Nib Mechanics.
 Whatever amount of ink adheres to the nib after dipping is what is available for writing.

-In photo 2 you can see that the inside of the nib has been roughened, so to change the surface reaction of the metal, thus to increase the contact angle and the adherence of ink.
+In photo 2 and photo 3 you can see that the inside of the nib has been roughened.
+Its main reason is to de-burr the slit and the stamped hole.
+As a side-effect, the surface reaction between metal and ink changes, more specifically: to increase the contact angle and the adherence of ink.
 As a refresher, go to Surface Tension.

 The Cross Section of a Nib